oolong/oolong.github.io/glossary.md

 * Monotropism

 The cognitive style used by autistic people, in which attention tends to be tightly focused - like a torch beam, rather than a lantern light.
-This helps to explain context-blindness, autistic inertia (heavily-invested attention is harder to shift), the atypical connections between ideas made by autistic people, the difficulty processing body language alongside spoken language, and other features of autism.
+This helps to explain context-blindness, autistic inertia (heavily-invested attention is harder to shift), the atypical connections between ideas made by autistic people, the difficulty processing body language alongside spoken language, the intensity of sensory experiences, and other features of autism.

 * Person-first language

 Putting the person first when describing people, as in 'a person with autism'.
-This is supposed to de-emphasise the condition, and is a style preferred by most parents and professionals.
+This is supposed to de-emphasise the condition, and is a style preferred by most professionals.

 * Identity-first language

 Putting the identity first, as in 'autistic person'.
-This is supposed to emphasise that a person cannot be separated from their autism, and is a style preferred by most autistic people.
+This is supposed to emphasise that a person cannot be separated from their autism, and is a style preferred by a large majority of autistic people.

+* Sensory overload

+Many autistic people have trouble tuning out sensory inputs.
+This can make bright, noisy, smelly environments exhausting and disorienting, which can often lead to the following.

 * Meltdown